AbstractMenus/Docs/advanced/logical.rst

 In the example above, the message "Nope" will send to the player if the player doesn't have the ``am.admin`` permission.
 The ``actions`` block, if it specified, will work oppositely, that is, if the player matches the rules.

-List of rule blocks
+.. logical-rules-list:

+Rules block as list
 ~~~~~~~~~~~~~~~~~~~

-Actually, any rules block is a :ref:`list of objects <hocon-list-obj>`, where each object is a rules block.
-Before that, always when we described the rules we just opened the ``rules`` block and wrote the rules there like this:
+Actually, any ``rules`` block is a :ref:`list of objects <hocon-list-obj>`, where each object is a rules block.
+Before that, always when we described the rules, we just opened the ``rules`` block and wrote the rules there like this:

 ::